wobkenh/simplematcomponents/projects/simplemattable/readme.md

   2. If the property is of type Date, it will use .toISOString().
 This will not work with nested objects.
 The date has to be a property of your model class.
   3. If the property is of type object and transform is available, it will apply the data to the supplied function
   4. If earlier checks failed, it will use the property value
+- visible (8th parameter or .isVisible()): Can be used to change the visibility of a column

 ## Contributing